Untold Legends of Nornfeld

 Ready for a Row

-Starting at 3rd level, you can add your proficiency bonus Proficiency Bonus
+When you choose this archetype at 3rd level, you can add your proficiency bonus Proficiency Bonus

 Characters have a proficiency bonus determined by level, which is used in the rules on ability checks, saving throws, and attack rolls.